david-mov/david-mov/README.md

 Currently I am actively seeking employment, in a company where I can grow and contribute with value and knowledge as a developer.

-- 🌱 I am currently actively seeking employement.
+- 🌱 I am currently working at CODERHOUSE.
 - ⭐ Full-stack web developer with preference in back-end.
 - 📚 I am currently learning TypeScript and Python.
 - 😍 My hobbies are training, reading and singing.